Vladimir Petukhov: Political career

-Murder
+Death

-A few days after the end of the hunger strike, on the morning of June 26, 1998, on his way to work Petukhov was shot near the city administration building.
+A few days after the end of the hunger strike, on the morning of June 26, 1998, on his way to work, Petukhov was shot near the city administration building.
+He was pronounced dead at the scene.
 His guard was also wounded in the shooting.
 The murder occurred on the birthday of Mikhail Khodorkovsky, which many observers saw as a gift for the Russian businessman's birthday.

+Aftermath

 Farida Islamova, the wife of Petukhov, a few days after the murder of her husband sent a statement to President Boris Yeltsin, where she said that a reason for the murder could have been the mayor's attempt to verify the activities of Yukos Oil Company caused by tax arrears.

-After the Mayor's assassination in Nefteyugansk, rallies took place, where Yukos was accused of murder, residents blocked roads and demanded an investigation of the crime.
+After Petukhov's assassination in Nefteyugansk, rallies took place, where Yukos was accused of murder, residents blocked roads and demanded an investigation of the crime.
 Windows were also broken in the office of the local unit of Yukos.